mrbalraj007/Learn-Lambda/Bash_Script_list/17.Bash_Script_AWS_All_Type_LBs/README.md

 - The default AWS region is set to `us-east-1`.
 Modify the script to change the region.
 - The script includes error handling for AWS API calls.
 - Large environments may take some time to process all resources.

+To use these new features, you can run:

+'./export-aws-loadbalancer.sh -a -s' to scan all regions and automatically export load balancers from any regions where they're found